nickrallison/svql/README.md

 }
 ```

-#### CWE-1271: Uninitialized Value on Reset for Registers Holding Security Settings
+### CWE-1271: Uninitialized Value on Reset for Security Registers
-This query is less able to detect instances of the bug than CWE-1234.
+This query is more challenging to express as just a structural pattern.
 Part of the bug is an uninitialized register which can be detected by any synthesis tool,
-but another part is detecting the value it holds is used for security sensitive tasks which is more challenging to do &
+but another part is detecting the value it holds is used for security sensitive tasks which is more challenging to do.
-will have to be implemented in a future version, perhaps by letting humans tag which cells match for a specific query.
+The plan is to implement it in a future version by letting humans tag which cells match for a specific query.
 That way humans could define which registers are security specific and those could be added into this query.

 ```rust